cysouw/YAST/text/yast.md

 NOTE: *freier Relativsatz* is transparent combination of 'free' relative pronoun as head with a relative clause referring to it.
 This construction can grammaticalise, e.g. *Adverbialrelativsatz* is an example of this.

-Three dimensions, 10 of 18 theoretical possiblities attested:
+Three dimensions, 10 of 18 theoretical possiblities attested (Vollsatz always adverbial, Attributsatz never juncture. missing: Adverbialsatz+Kontrollsatz without juncture)

-- Place of attachment (*Argument, Adverbiale, Attribut*)
+- Place of attachment (*Argumentsatz, Adverbialsatz, Attributsatz*)
 - Structure of subordinate clause (*Vollsatz, Relatorsatz, Kontrollsatz*)
 - Presence of juncture (*ja, nein*)